blingo77/PostPie/README.md

 ## Introduction
 PostPie is a lightweight Python Toolkit or Object-Relational Mapper (ORM) for PostgreSQL.
 PostPie makes communicating and querying to a PostgreSQL database easy and very simple.
 PostPie aims to take the complexity and learning curve away from other ORM's by utilizing an intuitive interface.
-PostPie is designed for small to medium level projects and is aimed at developers who are begginers to working with database's.
+PostPie is designed for small to medium level projects and is aimed at developers who are beginners to working with database's.
 PostPie is powered by the psycopg2 driver.

 ## Instillation